akando42/next-map/public/content/posts/12-06/index.md

 The Chinese People Liberation Army also had been stationed in Mexico and Guatemala with the cover of construction workers working on the Guatemala canal connecting the Caribbean and the Pacifics.
 With modular fast moving armor vehicles and portable anti-tank and anti-air weapons hidden in shipping containers docking for the port of Houston, the PLA and their South American allies quickly overrun Houston, Austin and Dallas.

 The Russian population in Canada has been built up for decades to prepare for this push into the US homeland.
-They infiltrated the US Norad in Colorado and disable all US early warning radars and allowed the Russian Air Force and Transport aircrafts in make the 10 hours flight from Vladivostok to Colorado via North Pole and Canada with no major resistance.
+They infiltrated the US Norad in Colorado and disable all US early warning radars and allowed the Russian Air Force and Transport aircrafts to make the 10 hours flight from Vladivostok to Colorado via North Pole and Canada with no major resistance.

 After 3 invasions of Washington DC, Houston and Colorado, the images and videos of the invasion were uploaded to social media platforms of Facebook, Snapchat and Instagram but were quickly removed by Russian and German hackers the next day.